A Solar Orbit

 What is L2?

 Joseph-Louis Lagrange was an 18th century mathematician who found the solution to what is called the “three-body problem.”
 That is, is there any stable configuration, in which three bodies could orbit each other, yet stay in the same position relative to each other?
 As it turns out, there are five solutions to this problem - and they are called the five Lagrange points, after their discoverer.
+At Lagrange points, the gravitational pull of two large masses precisely equals the centripetal force required for a small object to move with them.
 The L1, L2, and L3 points are all in line with each other - and L4 and L5 are at the points of equilateral triangles.

 Webb at L2